Rayman Raving Rabbids 2

-Rayman Raving Rabbids 2 (Rayman Contre les Lapins Encore + Crétins) is a party video game developed and published by Ubisoft.
-The sequel to Rayman Raving Rabbids and the second installment of the Raving Rabbids spin-off franchise, it was released for the Wii and Nintendo DS platforms worldwide in 2007.
+Rayman Raving Rabbids 2 (Rayman Contre les Lapins Encore + Crétins) is a 2007 party video game developed and published by Ubisoft.
+The sequel to Rayman Raving Rabbids (2006) and the second installment of the Raving Rabbids spin-off franchise, it was released for the Wii and Nintendo DS platforms worldwide in 2007.
+The game was also ported to PC exclusively in Poland and Russia, with the game being released as four parts (each on a separate disc) and some content cut, such as certain minigames, due to the absence of the Wii remote.
 It follows the Rabbids' attempt to invade Earth, with their headquarters set up near a local shopping mall.
 Players have the option to play as a Rabbid or as Rayman, who has disguised himself as a Rabbid to infiltrate their plans.
 This is the first Rayman game to have an E10+ rating by the ESRB, a greater emphasis on simultaneous multiplayer gameplay compared to the original game, and online leaderboards.
 It was followed by Rayman Raving Rabbids: TV Party in 2008.

 Gameplay

 Minigames in Rayman Raving Rabbids 2 are played by entering a mode known as 'Trips', which is divided into five regions of the Earth: USA, Europe, Asia, South America, and Tropics.
 The game features 51 minigames with 9 divided upon each region, 5 of which are randomly chosen each time the player begins a trip.
 Completing a trip unlocks those minigames, which can later be played individually through Free Play mode.
 Additionally, players can use a Trip Customization mode to create their own trips using the available minigames.

 Rayman Raving Rabbids 2 features a wide variety of minigames that focus on different themes and use different control schemes.
 In rhythm music games, players use selective instruments (singing, guitar, drum, keyboard, etc.) to perform as part of a Rabbid band.
 Each minigame can be played with up to four players at once, as either Rabbids or Rayman.

 Shooting games, which in the first Rayman Raving Rabbids were scattered among the regular levels, have now been moved to a separate area called the Shooting Arcade, where they can be played after completion of Trips.
 These first-person rail shooter games utilize real footage of locations around the world with Rabbids digitally inserted.
 As with other games in the Raving Rabbids series, plungers serve a primary role as ammunition.